-Earnings for graduates or professionals in music tend to vary and reason being, there are different specialization that exist in music industry and also it depends on one’s chosen field they specialize in.
+Earnings for graduates or professionals in music tend to vary and the reason being, there are a different specialization that exists in the music industry and also it depends on one’s chosen field they specialize in.

 According to the Bureau of Labor Statistics (BLS), the median hourly earnings for musicians and singers were $21.24/per hour as of May 2008.
 While the 50 percent of these professionals earned between $11.49 and $36.36 /per hour.

 The lowest 10 percent earned less than $7.64 /per hour, while the highest paid 10 percent made $59.92/per hour.